progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	new file:   README
 	#

+Puedes ver que está preparado porque aparece bajo la cabecera “Cambios a confirmar” (“Changes to be committed”).
+Si confirmas ahora, la versión del archivo en el momento de ejecutar `git add` será la que se incluya en la instantánea.
+Recordarás que cuando antes ejecutaste `git init`, seguidamente ejecutaste `git add (archivos)` - era para iniciar el seguimiento de los archivos de tu directorio.
+El comando `git add` recibe la ruta de un archivo o de un directorio; si es un directorio, añade todos los archivos que contenga de manera recursiva.

-You can tell that it’s staged because it’s under the “Changes to be committed” heading.
+> You can tell that it’s staged because it’s under the “Changes to be committed” heading.
 If you commit at this point, the version of the file at the time you ran git add is what will be in the historical snapshot.
 You may recall that when you ran git init earlier, you then ran git add (files) — that was to begin tracking files in your directory.
 The git add command takes a path name for either a file or a directory; if it’s a directory, the command adds all the files in that directory recursively.

 ### Staging Modified Files ###